Printing registration: Purpose

 When printing an image or a package of some sort that has more than one color, it is necessary to print each color separately and ensure each color overlaps the others precisely.
-If this is not done, the finished image will look fuzzy, blurred or "out of register" (see image to right).
+If this is not done, the finished image will look fuzzy, blurred or "out of register" (see image).
 If one or more print units, plate or other print component is out of registration, the result can be printed colors in the wrong areas, overprint or white space.
 With proper registration, there will be no white space, out of margin colors, or confusing overlap of images in the print.
 To help line the colors up correctly, a registration system is necessary.

 Registration black

 A registration mark showing a slight misalignment of the printing heads, resulting in subtle color hues visible around the edges of the black area (click image to zoom in).

 In printing, registration black is a black color that includes 100% of each of the process colors used.
 Typically these are cyan, magenta, yellow and black (CMYK), but if different colors are used, registration black marks are made with all of the colorants (inks).

 Registration black is used for printing crop marks and registration marks.
 When proofs for each color are generated on separate pieces of film, use of registration black makes crop marks visible on all channels, providing a useful reference for alignment.
 A thin line printed in registration black can also be used to check whether the printing plates are aligned.